Living in Free Union, VA | Toby Beavers Realtor Guide

 • Medical services and urgent care clinics in Charlottesville.

-• A local post office and community meeting points typical of small rural communities.
+• A local post office and community meeting points are typical of small rural communities.

 • Gas stations and hardware stores in nearby towns.

-For specialty shopping, dining, and cultural events you will go into Charlottesville.
+For specialty shopping, dining, and cultural events, you will go to Charlottesville.

 If outdoor life is what brought you here, Free Union delivers.